Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 # OPTIGA™ Trust M External Interface

-This chapter provides the detailed definition of the OPTIGA™ device commands and responses available at its [\[I²C\]](#linkf63291ff_afa9_4949_978d_384708069f41) interface.
+This chapter provides the detailed definition of the OPTIGA™ Trust M device commands and responses available at its [\[I²C\]](#linkf63291ff_afa9_4949_978d_384708069f41) interface.

 ## Warm Reset

-The Warm Reset (reset w/o power off/on cycle) of the OPTIGA™ might be triggered either by HW signal or by SW.
+The Warm Reset (reset w/o power off/on cycle) of the OPTIGA™ Trust M might be triggered either by HW signal or by SW.
 In case of a HW triggered Warm Reset the RST pin must be set to low (for more details refer to [\[Data Sheet M\]](#linkd7d14db5_70f4_4f45_8b27_cdf8ac293321)).
 In case of a SW